Apostrophe-Corp/Reach-DAO-Workshop/WORKSHOP.md

 //    I. In the case of a proposal contract, the Deployer publishes the complete details of
 //       the proposal and the contract notifies the creation of a new proposal
 //       a.
 The deadline for the proposal is set
 //       b.
-Users are allowed to express their interest in proposals by either up voting or
+Users are allowed to express their interest in proposals by either up-voting or
-//          down voting and occasionally contributing to these proposals, then everyone else sees
+//          down-voting and optionally contributing to these proposals, then everyone else sees
-//          the total number of votes a proposal has and the amount it has raised
+//          the total number of votes of each class a proposal has and the amount that has been contributed to it
 //       c.
 For each proposal, after its deadline is reached, depending on the votes:
 //          - It either becomes a bounty and the balance of the contract sent to the proposer or
 //          - If its contract balance wasn't empty at the time of the deadline, then its open to
 //            process refunds, then when its balance hits zero it closes and the proposal taken down, else
 //          - It is taken down immediately
 //    II.
 For the main contract, it waits indefinitely for any data sent from the frontend
-//        from an Event fired by a proposal contract to notify all connected of the change
+//        from an Event fired by a proposal contract to notify all connected parties of the occurence
 ```

 Its time to convert this outline to a real program.